 Oh, and one more thing, prior to 1880 which is just a few years before the photo of this very proud lady was taken, the age of consent for sex was set at 10 or 12 in more states, with the exception of our neighbor Delaware – where it was 7 YEARS OLD!

 KNOW your HERstory.

-In general, this list accurately reports nine things that women couldn’t do in 1971.
-We’ll take a closer look at each item below:
+In general, the list above accurately reports nine things that women couldn't do in 1971.
+We'll take a closer look at each item below:

 Get a credit card in her own name

 As this post explains, banks were able to discriminate against women applying for credit cards until the passage of the Equal Credit Opportunity Act in October 1974.
-The Smithsonian noted that prior to this bill, women were asked a barrage of personal questions and were often required to be accompanied by a man to co-sign for a credit card.
+Women could get credit cards prior to this legislation, but as The Smithsonian notes, they were likely to be asked a barrage of personal questions and were often required to be accompanied by a man to co-sign for a credit card.
 Even then, women often received cards with lower limits or higher rates: